 In doing so, you are allowing them a voice within your company and establishing how important their work is to your company.
 Giving them the option to set daily check ins allows them to have a voice within your business.

 Communicate Your Preference to Receive Daily Check Ins

-Make sure you establish a point of contact with your freelancer; whether it be Skype, Slack, email, or any other platform you prefer using, make sure they use this platform as the point of contact when they set daily check ins with you for their updates.
+Make sure you establish a point of contact with a freelancer; whether it be Skype, Slack, email, or any other platform you prefer using, make sure they use this platform as the point of contact when they set daily check ins with you for their updates.

 Doing this will ensure you are receiving messages where you want them from each worker and you’re not having to chase them down to learn what they have been doing.
 There is nothing more time consuming, needless to say aggravating, than trying to contact a worker to get an update on an important project they are currently working on.

-In order to combat this mistake, share your preferences with your workers and let them choose when they want to contact you.
+In order to combat this mistake, share your preferences with workers and let them choose when they want to contact you.
 But make sure they know they should definitely be doing it.